hagitbenshoshan/text_distance/README.md

 a|	2|	4|	11|	0.36363636363636365|	2
   ```

- Queries to calculate signatures and distances are in How to run the KLD calculation in BigQuery.MD
+ Queries to calculate signatures and distances are in https://github.com/hagitbenshoshan/text_distance/blob/master/How%20to%20run%20the%20KLD%20calculation%20in%20BigQuery.MD